Christkd/Bank_Accounts/README.md

 - for bankac0.py, I simulated bank accounts and transactions done between those accounts.
 It will show information for deposits, withdrawals and the ending balance.
 - for bankacc.py, I simulated Users with bank accounts, their credentials and their total balance.

-- Each Python document needs to be runned through the terminal to be displayed.
+- Each Python document needs to be run through the terminal to be displayed.
 Below is a screenshot of how it should look: